 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > Network > IPTV. - 3.
-If your ISP provides the networking service based on IGMP technology, e.g., British Telecom(BT) and Talk Talk in UK: - 1) Tick the IGMP Proxy checkbox and select the IGMP Version, either V2 or V3, as required by your ISP.
+Go to Advanced > Network > IPTV. - If your ISP provides the networking service based on IGMP technology, for example, British Telecom(BT) and Talk Talk in UK: - 1) Check the box for IGMP Proxy and select the IGMP Version, either V2 or V3, as required by your ISP.

-- 2) Click Save. - After configuring IGMP proxy, IPTV can work behind your router now.
+- 2) Click Save. - 3) After configuring IGMP proxy, IPTV can work behind your router now.
 You can connect your set-top box to any of the router's Ethernet port.